-The Pirate Escape Show (coming summer 2017!) – Pirates are the scourge of the seven seas and the law is clear that they must be hunted down and captured.
+The Pirate Escape Show (New in 2017!) – Pirates are the scourge of the seven seas and the law is clear that they must be hunted down and captured.

-It’s also clear that we all want to see them escape, to sail again.Horatio Bachsjumpor, aka Captain Nobeard, has been captured.
-He will be shackled, chained, and secured in a crate.
+It’s also clear that we all want to see them escape, to sail again.Horatio Bachsjumpor, aka Captain Nobeard, will be shackled, chained, and secured in a crate.
 Can he slip his bonds and escape?

 Absolutely Nothing – Daisy O’Danny and “That Guy in the Donkey Hat” want to make you a star!
 Come be a part of the show and brag to your friends that you were the funniest part of Absolutely Nothing!